 Some types of development do not need planning permission.
 This is called 'permitted development'.

-From 6 April 2014 new permitted development rights will come into force using a Prior Approval process.
-The new rights include allowing the change from A1 and A2 to dwellings, agricultural uses to schools, nurseries or dwellings and from a shop to a building society or bank.
+From 6 April 2014 permitted development rights include allowing the change from A1 and A2 to dwellings, agricultural uses to schools, nurseries or dwellings and from a shop to a building society or bank.
 For full details please refer to the Town and Country Planning (General Permitted Development) (Amendment and Consequential Provisions) (England) Order 2014.
 You will need to formally apply to us submitting the relevant information.

 The rules can change so you should check what the latest position is before you begin to build.

-There is a fee of £80 for all prior approval applications.
+There is a fee of £172 where they include building work (Class MB or IA) or £80 for all other prior approval applications.

 - Prior Approval form for changes of use for Class J from offices to dwellings, Class K state funded schools/registered nursery and Class M flexible uses in agricultural buildings.
 Class MA agricultural building to state funded school/registered nursey, Class MB agricultural building to dwelling, Class IA Class A1 and A2 to dwelling.